implico/frontend-starter/README.md

 What is proposed here can be illustrated in the following three sections.
 Naturally, you can use your own way.
 Also, any comments and suggestions will be appreciated.

 #### 1. Views
-Add an individual body id for each page type, e.g. index, contact, news... prepended with "page" keyword:
+Add an individual id to e.g. `body` element for each page type, like index, contact, news... prepended with "page" keyword:
 ```html
 <body id="page-index">
   <div class="heading">